CrunchyData/postgres-operator/installers/olm/openshift.description.md

-Crunchy PostgreSQL for OpenShift lets you run your own production-grade PostgreSQL-as-a-Service on Openshift!
+Crunchy PostgreSQL for OpenShift lets you run your own production-grade PostgreSQL-as-a-Service on OpenShift!

 Powered by the Crunchy [PostgreSQL Operator](https://github.com/CrunchyData/postgres-operator), Crunchy PostgreSQL for OpenShift automates and simplifies deploying and managing open source PostgreSQL clusters on OpenShift by providing the